adamisntdead/poke/README.md

   Options:

     -V, --version             Output the version number
-    -r, --retry [value]  Broken links are retried with new hostname -s, --shallow        Do not check pages rooted outside of provided url -h, --help           Output usage information
+    -r, --retry [value]       Broken links are retried with new hostname -s, --shallow             Do not check pages rooted outside of provided url -q, --quiet               Supress warnings and loading messages(for ci) -m, --method [head|post]  HTTP method used to check links, defaults to head --skip-images             Skip the image checks
+    -h, --help                output usage information
 ```

 Sample Output